-12 CLINICAL PHARMACOLOGY

-- 12.1 Mechanism of Action
+12 CLINICAL PHARMACOLOGY 12.1 Mechanism of Action

-- 12.2 Pharmacodynamics

-- 12.3 Pharmacokinetics

-13 NONCLINICAL TOXICOLOGY
+12.2 Pharmacodynamics 13 NONCLINICAL TOXICOLOGY

-13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility

-14 CLINICAL STUDIES
+13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility 14 CLINICAL STUDIES

-- 14.1 Cervical Dystonia

-- 14.2 Glabellar Lines

-- 14.3 Spasticity in Adults
+14.3 Spasticity in Adults

-- 14.4 Spasticity in Pediatric Patients

-16 HOW SUPPLIED/STORAGE AND HANDLING

-17 PATIENT COUNSELING INFORMATION

-^{} Sections or subsections omitted from the full prescribing information are not listed.
+14 4 Spasticity in Pediatric Patients 16 HOW SUPPLIED/STORAGE AND HANDLING 17 PATIENT COUNSELING INFORMATION ections or subsections omitted from the full prescribing information are not listed.
 FULL PRESCRIBING INFORMATION

-WARNING: DISTANT SPREAD OF TOXIN EFFECT

-Postmarketing reports indicate that the effects of DYSPORT and all botulinum toxin products may spread from the area of injection to produce symptoms consistent with botulinum toxin effects.
+WARNING: DISTANT SPREAD OF TOXIN EFFECT keting reports indicate that the effects of DYSPORT and all botulinum toxin products may spread from the area of injection to produce symptoms consiste with botulinum toxin effects.
 These may include asthenia, generalized muscle weakness, diplopia, blurred vision, ptosis, dysphagia, dysphonia, dysarthria, urinary incontinence and breathing difficulties.
 These symptoms have been reported hours to weeks after injection.
-Swallowing and breathing difficulties can be life threatening and there have been reports of death.
+Swallowing and breathing difficulties be life threatening and there have been reports of death.
 The risk of symptoms is probably greatest in children treated for spasticity but symptoms can also occur in adults treated for spasticity and other conditions, particularly in those patients who have underlying conditions that would predispose them to these symptoms.
-In unapproved uses and in approved indications, cases of spread of effect have been reported at doses comparable to or lower than the maximum recommended total dose [see Warnings and Precautions (5.1)].
+In oved uses and in annroved indications, cases of spread of effect have bee reported at doses co omparable to or lower than the maximum reco dose [see Warnings and Precautions (5.1)]

-1 INDICATIONS AND USAGE

-1.1 Cervical Dystonia
+INDICATIONS AND USAGE 1.1 Cervical Dystonia

 DYSPORT is indicated for the treatment of cervical dystonia in adults.

-1.2 Glabellar Lines

-DYSPORT is indicated for the temporary improvement in the appearance of moderate to severe glabellar lines associated with procerus and corrugator muscle activity in adults less than 65 years of age.

-1.3 Spasticity in Adults

-DYSPORT is indicated for the treatment of spasticity in adults.
+1.2 Glabellar Lines DYSPORT is indicated for the temporary improvement in the appearance of moderate to evere glabellar lines associated with procerus and corrugator muscle activity in adults less than 65 years of age.
+1.3 Spasticity DYSPORT is indicated for the treatment of spasticity in patients 2 years of age and older.
+DOSAGE AND ADMINISTRATION